React Native Remote Config: A Step-by-Step Implementation Guide

 This tutorial will walk through updating your application using React Native remote config.
 With feature flags, we can turn a feature on or off without the need to deploy.
 In addition to that, with a remote config, we can add and remove things within a feature that helps us exploit the true power of feature flags with Flagsmith.
 Mobile apps are one of the best candidates for a remote config as we have less control over when they are deployed.

-Advantages of Remote config in your React Native app
+What are the advantages of remote config in your React Native app?

 Remote config is the icing on the feature flag cake, below are some notable advantages of remote config: